Transformosa/bimU.io.Docs/docs/manage-bim-models.md

 # Manage BIM Models
-After logging in successfully, you should see the main user interface which is made up of three sections and looks something like the following screenshot:
+After logging in successfully, you should see the main user interface which is made up of three sections and looks something like the following screenshot.

 ![Screenshot](images/placeholder.jpg){: class="center" style="width:300px"}